This post may contain affiliate links.

 In the video below, where I demonstrate the removal of adhesive hooks from the wall next to my stove, you can see how sturdy they are, and how I was able to remove them without damaging the walls:

-Sometimes you need to mount something instead of hanging it, and for that I use Acrylic Mounting Tape.
+Sometimes you need to mount something instead of hanging it, and for that, I use Acrylic Mounting Tape.
+This is easily my favorite, most recommended way to mount and secure items in your RV.

 How to Hang Pictures in an RV